Wenminggong/cnn-for-hand-gestures-recognition-pytorch/README.md

 ## CNN Architecture
-The architecture of the proposed cnn is shown as follow:
+The architecture of the designed cnn is shown as follow:
 ![](https://github.com/Wenminggong/cnn-for-hand-gestures-recognition-pytorch/blob/main/cnn_architecture.PNG)

 ## Experimental Results

-## Contact
+The experimental results are shown as follows: